Operation Shenandoah II: First Battle of Loc Ninh

 On the morning of 30 October the 165th Regiment attacked Company A, 1/18th Infantry, as it was reconnoitering the area around its landing zone.
 Company D and a CIDG company were immediately sent to assist forcing the PAVN back to a low hill where they took refuge in some shallow irrigation trenches.
 The U.S. forces called in air and artillery strikes and then the CIDG forces attacked forcing the PAVN into a gully where they were hit by further air and artillery strikes.
 83 PAVN were killed and 32 weapons were captured.

-MG Hay ordered the 1st Brigade to move its headquarters to Quần Lợi Base Camp to prepare for a renewed attack on Lộc Ninh.
+MG Hay ordered the 1st Brigade to move its headquarters to Quản Lợi Base Camp to prepare for a renewed attack on Lộc Ninh.
 Just after midnight on 31 October, rockets and mortar shells began pounding the district compound, the Special Forces camp, and the airstrip artillery firebase.
 As the barrage ended, helicopter gunships and an AC-47 arrived over Lộc Ninh and began firing on suspected assembly areas.
 They were met by heavy machine gun fire from the PAVN 208th Anti-Aircraft Battalion.
 At approximately 02:00 hundreds of 272nd Regiment troops emerged from the treeline on the eastern side of the airstrip.
 Their attack was met by interlocking fire from the 3 U.S./ARVN positions around the airstrip.
 A small group of VC made it across the airstrip and fought their way into the district headquarters compound.
 No follow-up troops were able to advance and they soon abandoned their attack and withdrew.
 At dawn the 272nd Regiment withdrew east, leaving 110 dead.
 ARVN/U.S. losses were 9 killed and 59 wounded.
 The 1/28th Infantry was deployed southeast of Lộc Ninh in pursuit of the 272nd Regiment and killed 11 VC over the next two days, but failed to locate main body of the 272nd Regiment.